Tori and Lokita

 Despite the noble intentions behind this feature, it comes across as soulless and devoid of any sense of urgency or stakes when it comes to the children’s perilous situations, thus making it difficult to become invested in their struggle.
 The only thing keeping the film afloat is the commendable performances of its young cast; if it weren’t for them, there’d be absolutely nothing of emotional value for audiences to latch onto.

 The ending, too, is especially heartless in its sudden bluntness.
 Its meaning is abundantly clear in terms of the message that the filmmakers aim to communicate, but, it simply doesn’t carry the devastating blow it was meant to have.

-Read more reviews from our Cannes Film Festival 2022 coverage here.
+Read more reviews and interviews from our London Film Festival 2022 coverage here.